 That means many state senators and representatives have day jobs.
 They balance personal and public responsibilities as best they can, but tales of role strain are commonplace.

-That played out in Florida when lawmakers were called into special session on Aug.
-10. State Rep. Bob Cores, R-Altamonte Springs, who operates a towing company, recently summed up the challenge.
+That played out in Florida when lawmakers were called into special session in August a couple of years ago.
+State Rep. Bob Cores, R-Altamonte Springs, who operates a towing company, summed up the challenge.
 That’s a lot of legislation.
 Make sure you don’t miss a thing.

 The states are 17 times more productive than Congress